In this section, we’ll cover how to send events to the Suprsend platform for both iOS and Android application

 //method

-ssApi.track(eventName: String) //for single event
+suprsend.track(event_name); //for single event

-//for event with multiple properties
+suprsend.track(event_name, property_obj); //for event with properties

-Naming Guideline
+Naming Guideline:

-When you create an Event or a property, please ensure that the Event Name or Property Name does not start with $ or ss_, as we have reserved these symbols for our internal events and property names.
+Event Name or Property Name does not start with $ or ss_, as we have reserved these symbols for our internal events and property names.

 System Events tracked by SuprSend

 There are some system events tracked by SuprSend SDK by default.
 These are some basic events, as well as events that are necessary for tracking notifications related activity (like delivered, clicked, etc).
+You are not required to do anything here.

 Event NameDescription